XianyiCheng/dexlab/_pages/about.md

 - How do we develop robot manipulation skills that are generalizable across tasks and transferable across robots?
 - What new forms of dexterity are possible, and can all robots be dexterous in manipulation?
-- What is the fundamental complexity of manipulation?
-Can we develop a formal framework to characterize its difficulty, robustness, and evaluation methods?
+- What are the fundamental elements of manipulation?
+Can we develop something formal to study its complexity, difficulty, robustness, and evaluation?
 - What infrastructure best supports the development, integration, and benchmarking of generalizable manipulation skills?